 6. Water-Soluble Dye Stain

-- The wood stain finish is not durable.
+- It’s not durable.

-- The wood stain is not water-resistant.
+- It’s not water-resistant.

 7. Metalized Dye Stain